tarunreddykaithe/sezzle-calculator/Readme.md

 curl http://52.53.191.80:8080/history -X GET
 ```
-Note: For Live Webapp use "52.53.191.80" instead of localhost.
+Note: If deployed in local computer, use "localhost" instead of 52.53.191.80.

 ## Instructions